Landing Page Optimisation Walkthrough in 5 Steps

 Back to landing pages – even with previous steps covered, the outcome isn’t certain.
 What’s left to take care of, is creating contents that will make people read with interest, click with curiosity and finally fill the form without hesitation.
 I didn’t say it will be easy!

-Say, the company your work for wants to start producing a toothbrush.
+Say, your company wants to start producing a toothbrush.
 But not an ordinary one.
 It’s super eco, 100% disposable bamboo toothbrushing device.
 With replaceable head.
 How to persuade people that this is the droid toothbrush they’ve been looking for?

 Tip#1: value proposition